gnwjd309/gnwjd309/README.md

 ### Hi there, I'm __Hoojeong__ 👋
-My major is Computer science 🖥
+My major is computer science 🖥
 I'm currently learning Swift, Algorithm ✍
 I will be a __mobile app developer__ using Android, iOS 💖